fatahjamro/typst-thesis/chapters/02-foundations.typ

 #set math.mat(delim: "[")

+== Density Matrix Formalism

+The density matrix formalism provides a way to represent quantum states using matrices instead of state vectors.
+This is especially useful when dealing with statistical mixtures of states or systems where full knowledge of the quantum state is not available @Fano1957DescriptionDensityMatrix.

+For a *pure state* represented by a ket vector $ket(psi)$, the corresponding density matrix is defined as:

+$ rho = ket(psi) bra(psi) $

+This expression is the *outer product* of the state vector with its conjugate transpose (bra).
+It encapsulates all the measurable properties of the quantum system in matrix form.

+In contrast, a *mixed state*—a statistical ensemble of pure states—is described by a weighted sum of such outer products:

+$ rho = sum_i p_i ket(psi_i)bra(psi_i) $

+where $p_i$ are classical probabilities associated with each pure state $ket(psi)$, and $ sum_i p_i = 1$.

+This formalism is essential for describing open quantum systems, decoherence, and systems with classical uncertainty over quantum states.

+== Definition (Density Matrix):

+A density matrix is a mathematical representation of a quantum state that can describe both pure and mixed states.
+It is a positive semi-definite operator on a Hilbert space, which allows for the calculation of expectation values and probabilities in quantum mechanics.

+=== Figure  here:

+=== Conditions

+1. Unit Trace: The trace of the density matrix must equal 1, i.e., $Tr(rho) = 1$.
+2. Positive semi-definite: The density matrix must be positive semi-definite, meaning all its eigenvalues are non-negative.

+=== Example

+For a qubit in state:

+$ ket(psi) = alpha ket(0) + beta ket(1) $

+the density matrix is:

+$ rho = mat(
+  [abs(alpha)^2, alpha * bar(beta)],
+  [bar(alpha) * beta, abs(beta)^2]
+) $

-== Density Matrices
+// == Density Matrices

-A density matrix is a way to describe the state of a quantum system. especially when we do not have complete information about it.
+// A density matrix is a way to describe the state of a quantum system, especially when we do not have complete information about it.

--- If a quantum system is in a pure state (like a single known wavefunction, e.g., $ket(psi) = alpha ket(0) + beta ket(1)$), we can describe it with that wavefunction alone.
+// -- If a quantum system is in a pure state (like a single known wave-function, e.g., $ket(psi) = alpha ket(0) + beta ket(1)$), we can describe it with that wave-function alone.

--- But often, a system might be in a mixed state, which means it's in one of several possible states, each with a certain probability.
+// -- But often, a system might be in a mixed state, which means it's in one of several possible states, each with a certain probability.

 === Pure States